 - Businesses: FloridaCommerce has activated the private sector hotline at 850-815-4925 for businesses and the private sector to ask questions and get information.
 You can also email ESF18@em.myflorida.com.

 - Legal issues: Any disaster survivors with disaster-related civil legal issues are encouraged to reach out to Bay Area Legal Services for assistance.
 Bay Area is a federally funded program that provides free legal assistance to low-income, eligible clients.
-Disaster survivors in any county in Florida are encouraged to apply for assistance through our Florida Disaster Legal Aid Line at 833-514-2940.
+Disaster survivors in any county in Florida are encouraged to apply for assistance through the Florida Disaster Legal Aid Line at 833-514-2940.

 If you need somewhere to stay…

 - Permits for RVs or temporary shelter: Residents of unincorporated Pinellas County whose home was damaged and made uninhabitable because of Hurricane Idalia may apply to place a temporary shelter on their property until their primary home can be repaired or replaced.
 A temporary shelter may be a recreational vehicle, trailer, or similar structure.
 It must be connected to utilities and be fully located on the resident’s property outside of any easements.
 To place a temporary shelter on your property, you’ll need to apply for zoning clearance and for the appropriate utility permits.
 You will also need to obtain repair permits for work being done on your primary residence.
 For properties within unincorporated Pinellas County, there are both online and in-person options to apply.
 Permitting for temporary shelter will be expedited.
-To start the process, please contact the Buidling and Development Review Services project management representative at 727-464-4013 or email email@example.com.
+To start the process, please contact the Building and Development Review Services project management representative at 727-464-4013 or email firstname.lastname@example.org.
 If you are not located within unincorporated Pinellas County, please check with your local municipality for guidance.

 If you lost or found a pet…